sagemath/trac_to_gh/Issue 9604.md

 CC:  @novoselt

+Keywords: toric geometry

 This bug tracks the current status of the toric varieties code and the interdependence of new patches.
-The prerequisites are Sage 4.5.2.alpha0 (which should be equivalent to the 4.5.2 release).

-* #9470: Switch toric varieties to enhanced fans
+Groups separated by blank lines may be applied independently.

+* #11559: Speed up Posets and toric Chow group

-* #9326: Add cohomology of toric varieties
+* #15153: Check embedding morphism when comparing two toric varieties

+* #15280: Extensions of PALP normal form, affine normal form and isomorphisms

-* #9502: Basis parent bug in FreeModule
+* #16012: Sublattice fan isomorphism bug

-* #9504: Add support for toric sublattices
-* #9296: Add lattice computations for convex polyhedral cones
-* #9337: Toric divisors
+* #16334: Toric divisors from fans in sublattices

-We expect the above to be ready for inclusion in Sage 5.0.

 Issue created by migration from https://trac.sagemath.org/ticket/9604